gjpelletier/weightedcorrs/README.md

 Download the weightedcorrs.m file from this github repository (https://github.com/gjpelletier/weightedcorrs) or MATLAB File Exchange and copy it to your working directory or session search path folder.<br>

-# Installation for Google Colab, Jupyter Notebooks, and Python
+# Installation for Python, Jupyter Notebook, and Google Colab

 First install weightedcorrs as follows with pip or !pip in your notebook or terminal:<br>
 ```